Overdose is a heartbreaking and devastating epidemic — one that has shattered millions of lives.

 I believe we carry many purposes in this lifetime.
 I believe one of Evan’s, was to continue to live through me and all of you that are still reading this.
 Not just to learn, educate and help eliminate this epidemic on drugs, but to bring consciousness, togetherness and the power of this very moment into our lives.
 Just how special, beautiful, fragile and amazing life is.

-The plan is to walk the beach meeting at Torrey Pines North Beach Parking lot (if the tide is high, we will walk Torrey Pines) and wear PURPLE.
+The plan is to walk Miramar Lake (meet @ 8:15 and plan for parking) and wear PURPLE.
 The color purple represents International Overdose Awareness Day, also, happened to be Evan’s favorite color (he loved the Minnesota Vikings).
 I will work on getting Narcan to pass out and other resources to share regarding overdoses and how we can help prevent them.
-If you have any other ideas, please share.
+RSVP BELOW.

 RSVP BELOW